AuroraEnergyResearch/aurora-origin-python-sdk/README_DEVELOP.md

 Then check the result into `main`.

 The site will deploy automatically within a few minutes.
-This expected the documentation can be found [here](https://auroraenergyresearch.github.io/aurora-origin-python-sdk/).
+The expected documentation can be found [here](https://auroraenergyresearch.github.io/aurora-origin-python-sdk/).